 The Salmon River, the longest free-flowing river in the Lower 48 states, is home to numerous world famous trips.
 The 6-day Main Salmon and the 4-day Canyons of the Lower Salmon amongst them, but those longer trips can be an intimidating first river trip or they can simply require more time than one has in their busy life.
 This two day trips packs all of the adventure and fun into an easier to access two-day, one night, adventure perfect for families or groups of friends just wanting to escape to the wilderness for a night.

-Show up and turn off your phone, load in the van and drive up into canyons with near vertical rock walls, cross adventurous suspension bridges and head up towards the boundaries of the incredible Frank Church Wilderness.
-Here we launch into the warm, blue-green water of the Salmon River for a day of thrilling class III rapids before finding a beach for the night.
+Show up and turn off your phone, load in the van and drive up into canyons with near vertical rock walls, cross adventurous suspension bridges and continue up towards the boundaries of the incredible Frank Church Wilderness.
+At the end of the road we launch into the warm, blue-green water of the Salmon River for a day of thrilling class II rapids before finding a beach for the night.
 Beach time is spent swimming, playing games with your kids, sitting around the campfire, and taking in the unbelievable stars.
 The next day we rise to freshly baked cinnamon rolls from the dutch oven as just one part of the delicious breakfast before preparing for a day of whitewater.
 Day two has numerous amazing rapids that will excite everyone in your group.
 This will be your families favorite quick trip away together so don’t miss out, sign up today!

-This is the ideal trip for anyone looking to try out inflatable kayaking and who wants to build some skills.
-On this trip our guides have two full days to help make sure you build your confidence in the boats and build your skill set so you are ready to take on other adventures.
+This is the ideal trip for anyone looking to try out inflatable kayaking and who wants to build some skills but it can also be a great trip together in a raft as a family.
+But if you do choose to inflatable kayak on this trip our guides have two full days to help make sure you build your confidence in the boats and build your skill set so you are ready to take on other adventures.

 Salmon River 2-day Trip Itinerary